Follower Agnostic Methods for Stackelberg Games: MOTIVATING EXAMPLE: INCENTIVE DESIGN IN ROUTING GAMES

+In Figure \ref{fig:SiouxFalls}(b), we show the leader's objective value as function of time iterates \(t \in [T]\).
+We observe that all trajectories converge to same objective value even with random initializations.
+This shows that the convergent point is perhaps a global optimizer.

-We propose an efficient algorithm for Stackelberg games which converges to a stationary point at a rate of \(\mathcal{O}(T^{-1/2})\) and asymptotically reaches a local minima.
-The algorithm is designed so that the leaders does not need to know any information about the game structure at lower level and updates its strategies by only querying for the followers response to its strategy.
+We propose an efficient algorithm for Stackelberg games which converges to a stationary point at a rate of \(\mathcal{O}(T^{-1/2})\) and asymptotically reaches a local Stackelberg equilibrium.
+The algorithm is designed so that the leader does not need to know any information about the game structure at lower-level and updates its strategies by only querying for the followers response to its strategy.
 However, in this work we assume that follower's equilibrium strategy is singleton, Lipschitz and the leader's hyper-objective is differentiable.
-An interesting direction of future work is to relax this assumption and develop efficient algorithm that converge in even large class of Stackelberg games.
+An interesting direction of future work is to relax this assumption.